PCB Layers: The Ultimate FAQ Guide

 Trace Dimensions

 Dimension lines and markings have their uses in a PCB.
-Of course, their obvious function is describing the dimension and mechanical layer.
+Of course, their obvious function is to describe the dimension and mechanical layer.

 But that’s not all they do.